Carsten Niebuhr: Expeditions

 Niebuhr's production during the expedition is indeed impressive.
 It includes small-scale maps and charts of Yemen, the Red Sea, the Persian Gulf and Oman, and other larger scale maps covering the Nile Delta, the Gulf of Suez and the regions surrounding various port cities he visited, including Mocha and Surat.
 He completed 28 town plans of significant historical value because of their uniqueness for that period.

 In summary, Niebuhr's maps, charts and plans constitute the greatest single addition to the cartography of the region that was produced through field research and published in the 18th century.

+Scientific collaboration with Abd-al-Rahman Aga

+In the summer of 1772, an embassy from the Regency of Tripoli arrived in Copenhagen.
+Carsten Niebhur was asked to assist the official interpreter, Andreas Æreboe, who did not have a sufficient command of Arabic.
+The embassy was led by the Tripolitan diplomat and statesman Abd-al-Rahman Aga, who had been a frequent visitor to European courts since 1763.
+The two men met for the first time at the Tripolitan ambassador’s residence on July 5, and then on numerous occasions thereafter, until November 1772.
+During these meetings, a very fruitful intellectual collaboration developed, involving the exchange of manuscripts and translations.

+Niebhur then wrote a series of articles drawing on the knowledge of Abd-al-Rahman Aga, as well as that of two of his enslaved servants who had accompanied him to Copenhagen—one from Timbuktu and the other from Hausaland.
+This series of articles consists of “observations by a figure from Tripoli on the interior of Africa, cross-referenced with the accounts of two African servants or slaves, then analyzed and narrated by a German explorer specializing in Arabia”.
+The text also contains the first list of Hausa language vocabulary ever transcribed into Latin script.
+It is therefore an exceptional source for the history of the co-production of knowledge between African and European intellectuals.

 Family and later career

 In 1773, Niebuhr married Christiane Sophia Blumenberg, the daughter of the crown physician, and for some years he held a post in the Danish military service, which enabled him to remain in Copenhagen.
 In 1776 he was elected a foreign member of the Royal Swedish Academy of Sciences.
 In 1778 he accepted a position in the civil service of Danish Holstein, and went to reside at Meldorf (Ditmarschen).
 In 1806 he was promoted to Etatsrat, and in 1809 was made a Knight of the Order of the Dannebrog, one of Denmark–Norway's most valued honours for service.